Dollar plunges against euro on rising European yields, U.S. data

 "It doesn’t seem that we’re going to get a very strong number on Friday," said Sireen Harajli, a foreign exchange strategist at Mizuho Corporate Bank in New York.
 "It absolutely argues for the Fed being more cautious in terms of normalizing policy."

-The dollar index was last down 1 percent at 94.116.
-The dollar was last down 1.11 percent against the Swiss franc at 0.91600 franc.
-The dollar hit a nearly one-week low against the Japanese yen of 119.205 yen.
+The dollar index .DXY was last down 1 percent at 94.116.
+The dollar was last down 1.11 percent against the Swiss franc at 0.91600 franc CHF=EBS.
+The dollar hit a nearly one-week low against the Japanese yen of 119.205 yen JPY=EBS.

 (Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by Peter Galloway and Chizu Nomiyama)